Should You Soak Pepper Seeds Before Growing? Our Germination Experiment

 The idea behind soaking pepper seeds is that the liquid solution will soften the shells of the seeds, allowing the roots to break free sooner than just planting the seeds directly into the soil.
 This is especially done with seeds that have thicker shells, as they are more likely to be affected by the soaking method compared to seeds with thinner shells.

 For the first method, our team planted 72 pepper seeds directly into the soil without any soaking.
-The sole purpose of this helps our team know how much, of if at all, soaking your seeds makes a difference.
+This method served as our control group, allowing us to measure whether soaking made any difference compared to planting seeds directly into the soil.

 Water-Soaked Pepper Seeds